A guide to child CPR and using an AED on children

 Can you use an AED on a pregnant woman?

 Yes.
 If a pregnant woman suffers a cardiac arrest, it is extremely important for both the mother and baby to deploy an AED as quickly as possible.
 The Resuscitation Council UK (RCUK) advises following the standard adult CPR protocol.
 The shock is safe for the baby.
+When possible, from around 20 weeks of pregnancy, move the uterus to the left to improve blood flow to the heart.

 Summary